 pay the non-defaulting party the sum (if any) that the non-defaulting party reasonably determines is required to compensate the non-defaulting party for the event of default and its consequences.

+This clause does not apply to a default where either Party has disputed that default, until such time as the dispute is resolved in accordance with clauses 66 to 68.

 In addition to the above right to terminate or suspend the Transportation Agreement a non-defaulting Party may also sue for damages or exercise any other available legal or equitable remedy.